haozhg/oml/README.md

 - This local model can be used for short-horizon prediction and data-driven real-time closed loop control.
 - It has been successfully applied to flow separation control problem, and achived real-time closed loop control.
 See this [paper](https://doi.org/10.1017/jfm.2020.546) for details.

-## Online system identification algorithm description
+## Online model learning algorithm description
 This is a brief introduction to the algorithm.
 For full technical details, see this [paper](https://epubs.siam.org/doi/pdf/10.1137/18M1192329), and chapter 3 and chapter 7 of this [PhD thesis](http://arks.princeton.edu/ark:/88435/dsp0108612r49q).

 ### Unknown dynamical system